 In the fall (which starts in August each year), our schedules are kept to just 2-3 days per week generally.
 In the spring (which starts annually in early January), this increases to 3-4 days per week.
 HCYA never schedules events on Sundays, and we also strive to avoid booking Wednesdays, except for the Homeschool World Series (see below).
 The schedule is set as far ahead of time as possible, and communications are sent out regularly.

-Most of our practices are combined with both Varsity and Jr. Varsity players practicing together; we strive very much to think of HCYA Baseball as "one team".
+A good numbers of our practices are combined with both Varsity and Jr. Varsity players practicing together; we strive to think of HCYA Baseball as "one team".

 In the fall we will participate in two different leagues - one for Varsity, one for Jr. Varsity - which provide most of our games for the season.